Sign in

 Day 17: Departure Day

-After a nearly one and half month of adventurous and successful time, you will finally leave Nepal with full of lifelong memories.
+After a nearly one and half month of adventurous and successful time, you will finally leave Nepal with lifelong memories.
 Our airport representatives will drop you off in the Tribhuvan International Airport and bid you farewell and best wishes for your future.

 Meal: Breakfast